karlsen-network/karlsenvault/README.md

-# KasVault
+# KarlsenVault

-KasVault is a simple frontend interface for your Ledger device.
+KarlsenVault is a simple frontend interface for your Ledger device.

-## Official User Guide

-See the official user guide at: https://wiki.kaspa.org/en/kasvault-basic-guide

 ## Compatible Browsers